-There were no balloons, no champagne.
-Instead, the birth of the Bible Churchman’s Missionary Society (BCMS) was a quiet affair.
-The group of believers met “with sadness of heart” as they clung in faith to their deepest held convictions.
-It was time to leave an older, more established organisation.
+The birth of Crosslinks in October 1922 was a quiet affair.
+A group of believers met ‘with sadness of heart’ as they clung in faith to their deepest held convictions and decided to leave an older, more established organisation.